dorje/iLQG/README.md

 CAUTION!
 --------
 I met some problems when I replicated the paper with Python.

 Even though it seems to worke, I am not sure the code is 100% right.

 So, please do check the code carefully before you use it somewhere.
-I appreciate any feedback from you.
+I appreciate any feedback from you (Please leave it in the ISSUES).

 Cheers,